edgeworx/docs/content/en/docs/guides/build-new.md

 - [Install Python 3.6.9 or greater](https://www.python.org/downloads/)

 {{< alert icon="" >}}
-If you have older Python versions on your Computer, you may need to use `python3` and `pip3` commands.
+If you have older Python versions on your computer, you may need to use `python3` and `pip3` commands.
 You can also change this behavior for [mac](https://osxdaily.com/2022/02/15/make-python-3-default-macos/) or [windows](https://stackoverflow.com/questions/5087831/how-should-i-set-default-python-version-in-windows)
 {{< /alert >}}